aogriffiths/pxt-neopixel-extras/DEVELOPERS.md

 # link to the examples projects so the makecode editor can serve them
 ln -s ./pxt-neopixel-extras/projects/* .

+# run the makecode editor
 cd ..
 npm run serve &

 ```

-This will start the makecode editor  on your localhost but it will be using browser localstorage to store projects by default.
-To access projects in your projects directory you will need to add `?ws=fs` to the URL.
-For example [http://localhost:3232/index.html?ws=fs]()
+This will open the makecode editor in your browser, but by default it will start serving projects fro your local storage.
+To access projects in the project folder created above add `?ws=fs` too the URL as follows [http:\\localhost:3232/index.html?ws=fs]().

 ## Background